National Bahá’í Review/Issue 87/Text

 [Page 7]

-Our Fund goals and objectives should encourage sacrificial giving by everyone and all the friends should endeavor to develop a sense of personal obligation in support of the Fund.
+Our Fund goals and objectives should encour- age sacrificial giving by everyone and all the friends should endeavor to develop a sense of personal obligation in support of the Fund.
 The goals should be cherished and we should have pride in our successes for they reflect the spiritual bounties which we are so lucky to have.

 Dear Friends:

-Community’s discussion about the Fund at the Feast of Masa’il:
+The following is an attempt to summarize our Community's discussion about the Fund at the Feast of Masá’il:

-e Local Communities should include specific’
+- Local Communities should include specific

-contribution goals for both the Local and the National Baha’i Funds within their long-range objectives for the Five Year Plan.
-Although such goals may not be perfectly accurate throughout this entire period, they would provide a sense of proportion between local expenses and the necessary support of the National Fund.
+contribution goals for both the Local and the Na- tional Bahá’í Funds within their long-range objec- tives for the Five Year Plan.
+Although such goals may not be perfectly accurate throughout this en- tire period, they would provide a sense of propor- tion between local expenses and the necessary support of the National Fund.

-e Every year, shortly after Ridvan, a seminar should be held for local treasurers to review and elaborate on the important responsibilities of their office.
+should be held for local treasurers to review and elaborate on the important responsibilities of their office.
 This would enable them to share new ideas, perfect accounting techniques suitable for their particular communities, and explore new ways to educate and inspire the friends as to the spiritual importance and necessity of supporting the Fund.

-e Baha’is in the community who, for one reason or another, are not able to attend Baha’i functions should be given every opportunity to contribute to the Fund, especially as a means to aid their own spiritual growth.
+or another, are not able to attend Bahá’í functions should be given every opportunity to contribute to the Fund, especially as a means to aid their own spiritual growth.

-e Participation figures should include all youth and, when it raises overall participation, children too.
+and, when it raises overall participation, children too.
 This will encourage their participation and help to establish an early feeling of responsibility for the health of the Fund.
 This can also present a challenge to the adults to heighten their level of dedication and support.

-uniqueness of the Baha’i Fund.
-Utilizing the many materials available, such programs should emphasize that Baha’is give to the Fund with an attitude of private sacrifice and spiritual communion rather than for a public demonstration for the sake of recognition.
+towards giving material support to a religious pur- pose due to past experiences, special efforts should be made to educate all Bahá’ís as to the uniqueness of the Bahá’í Fund.
+Utilizing the many materials available, such programs should em- phasize that Bahá’ís give to the Fund with an attitude of private sacrifice and spiritual commu- nion rather than for a public demonstration for the sake of recognition.

 Teachings establish burial requirements[edit]

 At the present time the Guardian is not stressing these matters, as their establishment might divert attention to the supreme tasks we have before us.
-However the answers are as follows: Under the Baha’i teachings it seems clear that the body is not to be embalmed.
-The burial should take place within an hour’s travel time from place of death.”’ “‘There is nothing in the teachings with regard to turning the body over to scientific: institutions for scientific research, and therefore the individual may do as he wishes until such time as the Universal House of Justice may legislate on this matter, if they ever do.
-The practice in the Orient is to bury the person within 24 hours of the time of death, sometimes even sooner, although there is no provision in the teachings as to the time limit.”
+However the answers are as follows: Under the Bahá’í teachings it seems clear that the body is not to be embalmed.
+The burial should take place within an hour's travel time from place of death."
+"There is nothing in the teachings with regard to turning the body over to scientific institutions for scientific research, and therefore the individual may do as he wishes until such time as the Universal House of Justice may legislate on this matter, if they ever do.
+The practice in the Orient is to bury the person within 24 hours of the time of death, sometimes even sooner, although there is no provision in the teach- ings as to the time limit."

 We feel that these two letters from Shoghi Effendi